 The Murrays would be there, the Langs, and Billy and Rosy Kennedy, the Murphys, and the Laux family, and Jack Malone, and John Scully, and Bob Rice.
 And the Irish music would play on and on as we celebrated another Saint Patrick’s Day.
 Ruthie Morrissey would be singing Home to Mayo” ….“take me home to Mayo to dear old Mayo across the Irish Sea…” And there would be a haunting, lonely sound to her voice that I never forgot.

 As the sound of laughter and song drifted through the room, over it all would be the wonderful voice of Jack McCarthy coming from the large black and white RCA television set that hung by chains on a thick board above the bar.
 And it would mix in with all the laughter and singing in the room.
 “And here they come, down the Queen of Avenues, New York’s Fighting 69th.”
 And he would follow that in his great voice by reciting an 1877 Irish poem by John Locke, “Dawn on the Irish Coast”, all of it coming in muffled through the noise of the crowd.
-All of it creating a beautiful Irish sound.
+All of it creates a beautiful Irish sound.

 D’anam chun De! but there it is—